Rice Mediterranean Kitchen / Doghouse in Miami

 When was Rice Mediterranean Kitchen / Doghouse in Miami last inspected?

-Rice Mediterranean Kitchen / Doghouse in Miami was last inspected by Florida DBPR on March 2, 2026.
-The result was: Warning Issued.
+Rice Mediterranean Kitchen / Doghouse in Miami was last inspected by Florida DBPR on June 16, 2026.
+The result was: Inspection Completed - No Further Action.

 What are the most common violations at Rice Mediterranean Kitchen / Doghouse in Miami?

-The most frequently cited violations at Rice Mediterranean Kitchen / Doghouse in Miami are: Toxic substance control, Food contact surfaces, Proper ventilation.
+The most frequently cited violations at Rice Mediterranean Kitchen / Doghouse in Miami are: Food contact surfaces, Proper ventilation, Consumer advisory.

 How many health inspections has Rice Mediterranean Kitchen / Doghouse in Miami had?